Shendare/EQEmuItemEditor/Readme.md

 #Release Notes:

+8/11/2015 - Version 1.1

+* Fixed: Error setting '[NumericField]' to ''.

+* Fixed: "Lore Group: #1 (Oops!)" showing on new items

+* Fixed: Unrecognized tab could be populated with the same bunch of controls multiple times

+* Fixed: Smartened SQL encoding of various field types

+* Fixed: Added jpeg and removed targa from the Icon loader to match actual .Net support

+* Fixed: Vastly improved handling of app's edit-state and what item is being previewed/edited

+* Fixed: Handling of broken database connection at first startup

+* Fixed: Mismatched Preview of "Must Equip" and "Any Slot/Can Equip" click effect types

+* Added: Implemented cloning and deleting (with confirmation) multiple items at once

+* Added: Version number to window title

+* Improved: Better default values for some fields when creating New item from scratch

+* Improved: Unchangeable non-click spell effects on items now display as obviously unchangeable

+* Improved: Cloned items will now be named with a number after to denote that it's a duplicate

+* Improved: Clarified discard changes prompt for items where the ID has been changed

 8/10/2015 - Version 1.0.1

 * Fixed glitch with saving or deleting new items, or changing an item's id

 8/9/2015 - Version 1.0